 Outside of Morrison’s almost chilling vocal, to all intents and purposes it was Manzarek’s jazz-tinged work on the keyboard that kept time as it ran down, for the song and lead singer.
 Lindsay Planer, Allmusic:

 “The musical setting is equally as ominous, augmented with thunderstorm sound effects and a second overdubbed vocal from Morrison recorded in an audible whisper.
 The shimmering liquefied keyboard sound from Ray Manzarek, John Densmore’s intimate airy ride cymbal and minimalist drumming, as well as Jerry Scheff’s understated bass line all combine to create a tangibly eerie and foreboding bed over which Morrison essentially intonates his lyrics, rather than fully singing them — breaking into full song only during the final repetitive title chorus.”

 And DeeTheWriter cited the following before the musician, singer, producer, film director, and author’s death in May of this year, “…when the 71-year-old Ray Manzarak was asked by the Somerville Journal in March 2010 if he turns up or turns off Doors music when he hears it on the radio, Manzarek said”,

 “Oh, God, turn it up!
 Are you kidding?
 Living up in northern California, it rains a lot, so they play the heck out of ‘Riders on the Storm.’
 And when that comes on, I crank that sucker, man.”

 I know what he means.
 This remains the one song that deserves to be cranked up, especially at night.
 Driving down some road…to whatever destination that lies ahead of us.
+For those who wish to learn a bit more about this stellar and haunting tune, see the video below.
 I hope you all have a great weekend.